Latin American Studies

 This course is referenced by the following General Education Concentrations

-LS/SP 317.
+HS/LS 317.
 Screening Citizenship: Jewish Latin American Film.This course considers films from throughout Latin America made by Jewish directors.
 Students learn the history of Latin American film production as well as terms and skills necessary for audiovisual analysis.
 The course examines the ways in which film is used as a vehicle to explore and represent issues of identity, belonging, immigration, and assimilation that have long characterized Jewish experiences in Latin America.
 Moreover, the course focuses on filmmakers’ engagement with key social and political issues within their respective countries as well as on a regional or global scale.
 Taught in Spanish.
-Prerequisite(s): SPAN 211 and one additional 200-level Spanish course.
-Recommended background: SPAN 228.
+Prerequisite(s): HISP 211 and one additional 200-level Hispanic studies course.
+Recommended background: HISP 228.
+Not open to students who have received credit for LS/SP 317.
 Enrollment limited to 15.
 S. Pridgeon.

-LS/SP 318.
-Next Year in Havana: Stories of the Jewish and Latinx Diaspora in the U.S..This course considers literature authored by Jewish and Latinx-identifying authors writing from the United States and explores Jewishness as imagined by Latinx authors.
+HS/LS 318.
+Next Year in Havana: Stories of the Jewish and Latinx Diaspora in the United States.This course considers literature authored by Jewish and Latinx-identifying authors writing from the United States and explores Jewishness as imagined by Latinx authors.
 Students examine the construction of intersecting Jewish and Latinx identities and experiences.
 Particular attention is paid to how Latinx ethnicities are constructed differentially throughout the Americas and how narratives of ethno-national identities (racial democracy in Brazil, Calibanism in Cuba, and the cosmic race in Mexico), particularly their spiritual implications, come into contact with both Jewishness as an ethnicity and Judaism as a religion.
 Taught in English.
-Recommended background: SPAN 211 or a literature course in ethnic studies.
-Open to juniors and seniors.
-New course beginning winter 2020.
+Recommended background: HISP 211 or a literature course in ethnic studies.
+Open only to juniors and seniors.
+Not open to students who have received credit for LS/SP 318.
 Enrollment limited to 15.
 (English: Race, Ethnicity, or Diasporic Literature.)
-Normally offered every other year.
 S. Pridgeon.

 INDC 321.
 Afroambiente: Escritura negra y medio ambiente.This course studies the response of black writers and intellectuals of the Spanish-speaking world to issues related to the natural environment.
 In several countries, including Colombia, Ecuador, Puerto Rico, and Equatorial Guinea, from colonial times to the present, modernity has brought serious challenges to notions of economic progress, human rights, and national sovereignty as well as individual and communal identity.
 Course materials include written texts from local newspapers and magazines as well as other sources of information such as websites that present issues related to the environment and the arts.
 All readings are in English.
 Taught in Spanish.
-Cross-listed in Africana, environmental studies, Latin American studies, and Spanish.
-Prerequisite(s): one 200-level Spanish course above 211.
+Cross-listed in Africana, environmental studies, Hispanic studies, and Latin American studies.
+Prerequisite(s): one 200-level Hispanic studies course above 211.
 Only open to juniors and seniors.
 Enrollment limited to 15.
 (Africana: Diaspora.)
-B. Fra-Molinero.
+[AC] [HS] B. Fra-Molinero.

 This course is referenced by the following General Education Concentrations

-LS/SP 341.
+HS/LS 341.
 Lectura americana de Cervantes.A present-day reading in America of Don Quijote de La Mancha and other key texts of the Spanish and Spanish American Renaissance.
 This course examines themes of Islamophobia, white supremacy, conquest and empire, the slave trade, the quest for utopias, and the construction of historical narratives that shape the politics of the day.
 Students analyze myths and legends of the marvelous real such as the fountain of youth in Florida, the island of California, the return to the Golden Age, fabulous cities and unbelievable real ones (Mexico-Tenochtitlan, Cuzco) that are admired and destroyed, and a fake island in Louisiana called Barataria.
 Students consider issues that obsessed people in Cervantes' time: the expulsion of Muslims, hatred of Jews, war, gender roles and women's freedom, mental and physical disability, and changes to the environment in the form of windmills.
 Taught in Spanish.
-Prerequisite(s): one 200-level Spanish course above SPAN 211.
-Recommended background: SPAN 231.
+Prerequisite(s): one 200-level Hispanic studies course above HISP 211.
+Recommended background: HISP 231.
 Only open to juniors and seniors.
+Not open to students who have received credit for LS/SP 341.
 Enrollment limited to 15.
-B. Fra-Molinero.
+[AC] [HS] B. Fra-Molinero.

 LS/PT 353.
 Political Violence in Latin America.Why is public life in contemporary Latin America so violent?
 Political violence is inherent to revolutions, civil wars, and authoritarian regimes.
 In contrast, one of the merits of democracy is that it facilitates the peaceful allocation of resources and power.
 For much of the twentieth century, Latin America struggled with insurgencies, civil war, and repressive authoritarian regimes.
 A wave of democratic transitions in the 1980s and 1990s brought renewed hope for peace, justice, and the protection of civil liberties.
 However, political violence persists.
 In many countries it has even intensified and spread.
 This course explores the puzzling persistence of violence throughout the region.
 Recommended background: HI/LS 181; PLTC 122, 249, s49, or another research methods course.
 Enrollment limited to 15.
 (Politics: Identities and Interests.)
 (Politics: Security, Conflict, and Cooperation.)
 [W2] C. Pérez-Armendáriz.